Phase-locking in $k$-partite networks of delay-coupled oscillators: Acknowledgement

 \section{Acknowledgement}

 We thank Nirmal Punetha for extensive discussions during the course of this work.
 RR is a recipient of the J. C. Bose National Fellowship of the Science and Engineering Research Board, India.
+JS acknowledges the support of Indian Institute of Technology Delhi, India, in the form of Institute Post Doctoral Fellowship (IPDF).